From chic clothes to shoes, accessories, and jewellery, we’re sending a salute to top Singaporean talents in the fashion scene

 There are plenty of menswear stores around shelling out the same, heritage-inspired threads, but Benjamin Barker is a cut above the rest.
 Founded locally in 2009, the concept store gets our vote for its unpretentious yet dapper collection of dress shirts, bespoke suits, custom-made leather brogues, and handsome accessories that even the ladies might be tempted by.

-Benjamin Barker, various locations.
-Visit site for details.
+Benjamin Barker, available at various locations.

 If you love Japanese aesthetics, you’ll love under-the-radar menswear label Biro.
 Named after the ballpoint pen, the brand is home to timeless wardrobe staples made from premium fabrics sourced globally, and immaculately tailored by Japanese artisans.
 It’s “slow fashion” at its finest – instead of seasonal collections, expect new pieces only every few months.
 Everything you need is here, including silk cotton t-shirts, floral shirts, and chambray over shirts.